Academics

 Yes.
 A key part of their role as college counselors is to understand trends in selective admission, view campuses, and meet with admission officers and deans.
 Typically, counselors attend the College Board, ACCIS (Association of College Counselors in Independent Schools), and NACAC (National Association of College Admission Counseling) Conferences every year.
 They also annually travel to more than 20 colleges all over America.

-• Q. Do college representatives visit CSW?
+• Do college representatives visit CSW?

 Yes.
 Every fall, about 75 college representatives visit CSW during the school day to meet with our students and counselors.